codazoda/buoy/README.md

 Point your web browser at [http://localhost:42869](http://localhost:42869/).
 Content is served from `~/.local/share/buoy/www` and the port can be overridden via the `PORT` environment variable.

+Buoy writes a default `index.html` into the `www` directory when it doesn't exist.
+If the existing `index.html` still includes the `<!-- Buoy default index -->` marker comment, Buoy will replace it on startup.
+Remove that comment (or replace the file) to keep a custom version.

 ### Serve files from another directory via symlink

 You can add another static site to Buoy by creating a symlink inside `~/.local/share/buoy/www`: